The Half-Life of History

 To assess whether the four metrics measure a coherent underlying construct:

-Cronbach's alpha of 0.879 exceeds the conventional threshold of 0.7 for acceptable internal consistency.
-The first principal component explains 74.8% of variance across the four metrics, confirming that a single latent dimension (plausibly historical knowledge density) accounts for most of the shared variation.
+Cronbach's alpha of 0.954 far exceeds the conventional threshold of 0.7 for acceptable internal consistency.
+The first principal component explains 87.8% of variance across the four metrics, confirming that a single latent dimension (plausibly historical knowledge density) accounts for most of the shared variation.
+Both statistics are computed on the 32 fitted periods; the originally published values (alpha 0.879, PC1 74.8%) were computed under the old standardization basis.

 References